This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small batch Doubletree cookie recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch DoubleTree signature hotel cookie recipe, check out our Leftover Ingredients Recipe Finder.

-• Sugar: A mix of 3 tablespoons each of granulated and brown sugar creates the perfect balance of sweetness and chewiness.
-If you’re out of brown sugar, check out our small batch brown sugar recipe to make your own.
+• Sugar: A mix of granulated sugar and brown sugar gives balanced sweetness and chewiness.
+Brown sugar adds moisture while white sugar helps with slight crisp edges.
+If you’re out of brown sugar, use our small batch brown sugar recipe to make your own.

 Save This Recipe!